Last updated on April 9th, 2022

 1 small piece = 15 gms of carbs or 1 serving

 Fruit should be taken by diabetics in measured portion size.
-A diabetic person can have fruits like apples, peaches, pear, berries, musk melon, etc. Chiku or grapes contain excessive sugar; thus these can be avoided.
-A medium banana can be taken which contains 15 gm of carbs, plus it fills the stomach and is rich in minerals like potassium.
+A diabetic person can have fruits like apples, peaches, pears, berries, musk melon, etc. Chiku or grapes contain excessive sugar.
+Thus, these can be avoided.
+A medium banana, which contains 15 gm of carbs, fills the stomach, and is rich in minerals like potassium, can be taken.
 Berries are choke-full of fiber and antioxidants.
 All that is important is to take care of the amount of fruit a person is eating.
 This should be the maximum daily carb intake from fruits.

 Cooked Pasta